Subantarctic fur seal

-The subantarctic fur seal (Arctocephalus tropicalis) is found in the southern parts of the Indian, Pacific, and Atlantic Oceans.
+The subantarctic fur seal (Arctocephalus tropicalis) is a species of arctocephaline found in the southern parts of the Indian, Pacific, and Atlantic Oceans.
 It was first described by Gray in 1872 from a specimen recovered in northern Australia—hence the inappropriate specific name tropicalis.

 Description

 The subantarctic fur seal is medium in size compared with other fur seals.
-Males grow to 2m and 160 kg, whereas females are substantially smaller—1.4m and 50 kg.
-Both sexes are strongly sexually dimorphic, with creamy-orange chests and faces.
+The two sexes are strongly sexually dimorphic: males grow to 2 m and 160 kg, whereas females are substantially smaller—1.4 m and 50 kg.
+Subantarctic fur seals have creamy-orange chests and faces.
 Their bellies are more brownish.
 Males have a dark grey to black back, while females are a lighter grey.
+Males have a characteristic dark tuft of hair on the top of their head that stands erect when they are excited.
 Pups are black at birth, but molt at about 3 months old.
 The snout is short and flat, and the flippers are short and broad.
 Subantarctic fur seals live for about 20–25 years.

 Distribution

-Subantarctic fur seals are geographically widespread.
-As their name implies, they generally breed in more northerly locations than the Antarctic fur seals.
-The largest breeding colonies are on Gough Island in the South Atlantic and Île Amsterdam in the southern part of the Indian Ocean.
-Breeding grounds are also found at Marion Island in the Prince Edward Islands (where an overlap with Antarctic fur seals occurs), the Crozet Islands, and Macquarie Island.
-Where grounds overlap, the subantarctic species can be identified by the orange colour on the chest.
+Arctocephalus tropicalis, the subantarctic fur seal, is geographically widespread; as their specific and common names imply, they generally breed in and inhabit more northerly (subantarctic, or "tropical") locations than the Antarctic fur seal (Arctocephalus gazella) does.
+The largest known breeding colonies are on Gough Island, in the South Atlantic, and Île Amsterdam, in the southern reaches of the Indian Ocean.
+Breeding grounds are also located on Marion Island in the Prince Edward Islands—which is shared with the Antarctic fur seal—as well as the Crozet Islands and Macquarie Island.
+In places where the two species intermingle, A. tropicalis can be identified visually by the lighter, orange colouring on its chest.
+Occasional hybridisation has been known to occur between the two seals in these areas.

-About 300,000 subantarctic fur seals are alive today, probably substantially down from when they were first discovered in 1810, as they were hunted for their pelts throughout the 19th century.
-Populations are recovering rapidly, though, in most areas whilst under the protection of the Convention for the Conservation of Antarctic Seals.
-A small population on Heard Island is endangered.
-Unlike the Antarctic fur seal, whose genetic variation is low due to hunting making all but one breeding colony extinct by 1900, the diversity amongst subantarctic specimens remains high.
+About 300,000 subantarctic fur seals are remaining today, a number likely to be substantially lower than when they were first discovered in 1810, as they were hunted excessively for their pelts throughout the 19th century.
+Populations from ancient history, prior to human contact, were likely even higher.
+However, the species recovers rapidly, it seems, albeit in areas wherein it is protected by the Convention for the Conservation of Antarctic Seals (CCAS).
+A small population on Heard Island is considered endangered.
+The Antarctic fur seal was also rigorously hunted, to the point of all but one breeding colony remaining by the year 1900, resulting in an increasingly low species-wide genetic variability; meanwhile, the genetic diversity amongst subantarctic fur seals has remained high.
+There appear to be three distinct genetic lineages in the subantarctic species, though none of them represent any particular geographical area.